List of Pocoyo episodes

 Pocoyo is an animated interactive preschool comedy television series created by David Cantolla, Luis Gallego, and Guillermo García Carsí, and is produced by the Spanish animation company Zinkia Entertainment and French-based company Animaj.
 It follows the adventures of Pocoyo, a four-year-old boy and his animal companions, Pato the duck, Elly the elephant and more.
 The series debuted on 7 January 2005 in Spain and 10 May 2005 in the United Kingdom.

+A seventh season is in development and lancament for 2027.
 Pocoyo & the Space Circus, a half-hour special film was screened in select cinemas on 23 November 2008.
 A made-for-TV special promoting the release of The Space Circus, titled El Show de Pocoyo ("Pocoyo's Show" in English) premiered on La 1 on 21 December 2008.
 A second TV special, Pocoyo's Big Party released on CD on 27 August 2009, with a Clan linear premiere on 31 December 2015.
 A second special film titled Pocoyo in Cinemas: Your First Movie, which included the short film Pocoyo and the League of Extraordinary Super Friends released in Mexican cinemas on 11 May 2018 and Spain cinemas on 23 June.
 The film grossed US$34,000 worldwide at the box office.
 A third film is in development.